-In theater, beginning in the late 60s, the Age of Aquarius brought to the stage rebellious youth excoriating the military draft and the tragedy of the Vietnam war while questioning their parents’ versions of Christianity and patriotism.
+In theater, beginning in the late 60s, the Age of Aquarius brought rebellious youth to the stage excoriating the military draft and the Vietnam War tragedy while questioning their parents’ versions of Christianity and patriotism.
 It was an exultation of counterculture, the sexual revolution, and hippie-dressed youthful, rebellious emergence that continued into the next decade.
 Musicals like Hair, Godspell, and Jesus Christ Superstar fit the bill for brash, youthful artistic expression.
 Luminaries like John Lennon and George Harrison ventured into Swami Prabhupada’s tenets of Hare Krishna and begat songs like My Sweet Lord, All Things Must Pass, and Living in the Material World.

 Today, the young can craft an argument and find a voice through Heather Christian’s Oratorio for Living Things, an intense, transcendental experience that exudes reverence, spirituality, and reflection.
 It examines the most profound of universal forces, time, and explores it, as Christian explains, “on three scales: the quantum, the human, the cosmic.”